-Opinions are solely the writer's and are for general information only and are not intended to provide specific advice or recommendations for any individual.
-Stock investing involves risk, including loss of principal.
+This information is not intended to be a substitute for specific individualized tax or legal advice.
+We suggest that you discuss your specific situation with a qualified tax or legal advisor.
 Marc Ruiz is a wealth advisor and partner with Oak Partners and registered representative of LPL Financial.
 Contact Marc at firstname.lastname@example.org.
 Securities offered through LPL Financial, member FINRA/SIPC.

 To view Marc's past articles please visit https://www.nwitimes.com/business/columnists/f-marc-ruiz/